MrinalAnand21/EchoBox/README.md

  ```

-💡 Customization Tips
+##💡 Customization Tips
-🌅 To use a YouTube background, embed it using an <iframe> inside a relative container.
+-🌅 To use a YouTube background, embed it using an <iframe> inside a relative container.

-🎬 To use a local video, add it to public/ and use an <video> tag.
+-🎬 To use a local video, add it to public/ and use an <video> tag.

-🎨 Tweak Tailwind classes for shadows, opacity, spacing, and more.

-🎨 Tweak Tailwind classes for shadows, opacity, spacing, and more.
+-🎨 Tweak Tailwind classes for shadows, opacity, spacing, and more.